-There were no material capital expenditure approved by the Board of Directors as at 31st March 2021 other than following;
+There were no material capital expenditure approved by the Board of Directors as at 31st March 2022 other than following;

 The Company has entered into construction and asset procurement contracts with unrelated parties, amounting to Rs.
-46,859,009, for concrete laying in the front shed of factory premises and assets procurement for Assy line.
-As at 31st March 2021, Rs.
-13,244,705 of such contract commitments had not yet been incurred and the front shed area is still under construction.
+44,082,673, for construction of main gate & sarounding area in the factory premises, genarator building and assets procurement for Assy line.
+As at 31st March 2022, Rs.
+8,638,557 of such contract commitments had not yet been incurred and the front shed area and the generator building are still under construction.